 On February 28, two weeks after Nigeria confirmed its first COVID-19 case, and one week after South Africa did the same, our Cabinet Secretary for Health, Mutahi Kagwe, appeared on TV to announce Kenya’s first confirmed patient with the virus on March 13.
 Since then, barely two weeks later, we are at 31 cases with one recovery and one fatality.

-From the outset, the government’s response was seemingly very uncoordinated, and committed what the economist David Ndii refers to as “fatal errors.”
-That there appeared to be no quarantine plans for those who came from abroad (returnees are taken to either Mbagathi hospital, another government facility, or can pay up to US$125 a day for two weeks to “self-quarantine” in a hotel where they are not separated from other travelers), the fact that there are not enough ICU beds, or that the national Corona hotlines don’t work consistently, are evidence for the bungled nature of the formal COVID-19 response locally.
+From the outset, the government’s response was seemingly very uncoordinated, and it committed what the economist David Ndii referred to as “fatal errors.”
+That there appeared to be no quarantine plans for those who came from abroad (returnees are taken to either Mbagathi hospital, another government facility, or can pay up to US$125 a day for two weeks to “self-quarantine” in a hotel where they are not separated from other travelers), the fact that there are not enough ICU beds, or that the national Corona hotlines don’t work consistently are evidence for the bungled nature of the formal COVID-19 response locally.

-First, very few Kenyans have the kind of jobs where they can “work from home”: many are workers in the sectors that pay wages daily—what we call mjengo (construction), food sellers, hawkers, industrial zone workers, etc. And, in addition, principally in urban areas, many are unable to engage in social distancing since they live in densely populated settlements.
+First, very few Kenyans have the kind of jobs where they can “work from home”: many are workers in the sectors that pay wages daily—what we call mjengo (construction), food sellers, hawkers, industrial zone workers, etc. In addition, principally in urban areas, many are unable to engage in social distancing since they live in densely populated settlements.
 What’s more, the enduring neoliberal governance of our country has privatized the provision of water, effectively denying this basic right to many.
-Therefore, the appeals to “wash hands often” or “buy sanitizers” don’t sit well with the majority of folks who don’t have and can’t afford either water or sanitizers.
+Therefore, the appeals to “wash hands often” or “buy sanitizers” don’t sit well with the majority of folks who don’t have and can’t afford water or sanitizers.

 Following the 4G internet announcement on March 23, Kenyans, not known to hide when they have taken offense, started a hashtag called #WaterAndFoodFirst on Twitter.
-And Boda Boda motorbike transport operators, firmly supported by the majority, stated that “we wanted Uhuru to tell us about food and coronavirus and not about balloons.”
+And boda boda motorbike transport operators, firmly supported by the majority, stated that “we wanted Uhuru to tell us about food and coronavirus and not about balloons.”

+Though a number of the 500 hand washing stations that were set up around Nairobi on March 21 were vandalized and had taps stolen may make us question how worried Kenyans are about the pandemic, rest assured, that from Eldoret to Nairobi the restrictions brought about by COVID-19 have caused pain.
 Basic commodity prices still remain the same, and the cost of public transport has doubled as operators have sought to make up the deficit rendered by the directive that only a minimal amount of passengers should be allowed to be on board at any one time.

-Uhuru, his Deputy and other public servants have also subsequently announced that they will take pay cuts.
+Uhuru, his deputy, and other public servants have also subsequently announced that they will take pay cuts.

 Though the package will bring some reprieve, the proposed tax cuts, for example, target those who have fixed employment contracts, while a large section of Kenyans earn daily wages, if at all, with no fixed terms.
-It also does not help those who have lost their jobs, nor recognize the real cost of food for every Kenyan who is dealing with a drop in the value of the shilling.
+It also does not help those who have lost their jobs, nor does it recognize the real cost of food for every Kenyan who is dealing with a drop in the value of the shilling.

 Though Africa is behind the curve of infections at the moment, will these everyday forms of solidarity cushion us when infections peak?
 In the same Daraja Press podcast, Gacheke Gachihi argues that this crisis has further emphasized the neglect of the poor by the government, and is therefore “a wake up call that we are on our own.”
 For those who “cannot just stay at home and use Google” he says, we need to continue building “a social justice movement.”

-Certainly, that may be all that is possible, the only option, for the Kenyans who can’t enjoy Google loon internet balloons.”
+Certainly, that may be all that is possible, the only option for the Kenyans who can’t enjoy Google loon internet balloons.